SkywalkerZ/nammabescom_complains_location/README.md

 - Grouped: locations with similar names like 'Koramangala 5th Block', 'Koramangala 8th Block' are now both under the alias 'Koramangala'.Not only this, but also smaller localities falling within bigger locations are grouped under the parent.
 - Raw contains locations name as written by users on twitter.

 Note: Also cleaned up any typos/incorrect spellings directly in excel.
-This is captured in the grouped dataset
+This is captured in the grouped dataset.

 Tableau Dashboard: [Grouped](https://public.tableau.com/views/NammaBESCOMComplainsOverviewGrouped/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) | [Raw](https://public.tableau.com/views/NammaBESCOMComplainsOverviewRaw/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)